alphauslabs/pubsub/grpcSpannerWrite-kate/readme.md

 *gRPC Server*

--Listens on port 50051.
+-Listens on port 8085.

-=Implements a Publish method to accept and store messages.
+-Implements a Publish method to accept and store messages.

 *Message Writing to Spanner*